chefy-io/clojure-katas/README.md

 # Clojure Katas

 This project contains a set of problems to help you get your hands dirty with Clojure.
-I hope we can add more problems and treat this as a **living-and-breathing** project.
+I hope we can add more problems and treat this as an ongoing project.

 ## Get started
 The project is set up so that you can solve problems one by one.
 All the